SuryaVegesna27/SuryaVegesna27/README.md

 **Outside of Work:**

-You’ll find me on the cricket field, playing badminton, capturing real-world moments through photography, or experimenting with new recipes in the kitchen.
+Outside work, I enjoy cricket, badminton, photography, and experimenting in the kitchen.